ubc/wp-experience-api/readme.txt

 3. The administration page for regular site administators.

 == Changelog ==

+= 1.0.3 =
+* added additional options for whitelisted users access level.
+Options are whitelisted users have full control or only control LRS info at the site level.

 = 1.0.2 =
 * changed verb for commented statements from created to commented